rodrigofprates2015-ctrl/Jogo-do-Impostor/replit.md

 This is a multiplayer social deduction game branded as **TikJogos**.
 Players join game rooms and try to identify who among them is the impostor through various game modes involving secret words, locations, roles, and questions.
 The application is built as a full-stack web application with real-time multiplayer capabilities.

 ## Recent Changes (December 2025)
-- **Added Palavra Secreta Submode Selection** - New screen for choosing themed categories before game starts
+- **Added Palavra Secreta Submode Selection with Theme Images** - New screen for choosing themed categories with visual cards
 - Five submodes: Clássico, Clash Royale, Animes, Marvel, Stranger Things
 - Each submode has 20-30 themed words for variety
+- Added brand images for each theme (except Clássico)
+- Submode cards feature image preview with rounded corners
 - Fixed "Nova Rodada" button and host back-to-lobby broadcast
 - All players automatically return to lobby when host clicks back
 - Google AdSense auto ads enabled and working